carpentries/instructor-training/episodes/17-live.md

 ## Compare and Contrast

-Watch this first participatory live coding demo video: [https://youtu.be/bXxBeNkKmJE][live-coding-bad] and this second demo video: [https://youtu.be/SkPmwe\_WjeY][live-coding-good] as a group and then summarize your feedback on both in the Etherpad.
+Watch this first participatory live demo video: [https://youtu.be/bXxBeNkKmJE][live-coding-bad] and this second demo video: [https://youtu.be/SkPmwe\_WjeY][live-coding-good] as a group and then summarize your feedback on both in the Etherpad.
 Use the 2x2 rubric for feedback we discussed earlier.